 - “How will you go on planning costs for the project?”

-The cost management plan will guide you on how to find estimates costs for each project activity, each deliverable, and how to frame the overall project budget respectively.
+The cost management plan will guide you on how to find estimated costs for each project activity, each deliverable, and how to frame the overall project budget respectively.

 - “How will you monitor and manage the project to the cost baseline?”